jcorporation/myGPIOd/README.md

 # myGPIOd

-myGPIOd is a lightweight GPIO controlling daemon.
+myGPIOd is a lightweight GPIO controlling framework.
 It is written in C and has no dependencies but the libgpiod2 library version 2.

 It consists of a daemon, a client library and a command line tool.
+It is designed to run on Raspberry PIs and similar devices.

+I wrote this tool primarily for [myMPDos](https://github.com/jcorporation/myMPDos) and [myMPD](https://github.com/jcorporation/myMPD).

 ## Features